Leulyakot/leulyakot/README.md

 </p>

 ### 🧬 Operating In The Future
-Engineering the systems that power tomorrow — large-scale platforms, self-healing architectures, intelligent integration networks, and resilient digital ecosystems.
+Engineering the systems that power tomorrow. large-scale platforms, self-healing architectures, intelligent integration networks, and resilient digital ecosystems.
 Focused on **strategy • scalability • reliability • precision execution**.

 ---